ParallaX07/simple-vending-machine/README.md

 ## Files

-- `main.c`: The main source code of the virtual vending machine program.
+- `Shop.c`: The main source code of the virtual vending machine program.
 - `inventory.txt`: The file containing the vending machine's inventory, with each product's name, price, weight, and quantity.
 - `sales.txt`: The file containing the total sales data, which is updated after each transaction.